 Contact Us

 More about Rangeland Ecology and Watershed Management

-Rangelands are complex ecosystems known for their unpredictable weather, varying topography, and a wide array of soils, wildlife habitat, and forage for domestic and wild herbivores.
-Rangeland managers must have the education, skills, and common sense to integrate information about the climate, topography, soils, plants, animals, watersheds, and land uses into usable management plans.
-Their decisions will influence present and future production of ecosystem goods and services from rangelands.
+Rangelands are complex ecosystems known for their unpredictable weather, varying topography and wide array of soil types as well as for providing critical wildlife habitat and forage for both domestic and wild herbivores.
+Rangeland managers must have the education, skills and common sense to integrate information about the climate, topography, soils, plants, animals, watersheds and land use into effective management plans.
+Scientists conducting research on rangelands must possess the practical and analytical tools in order to generate scientifically rigorous, applied data that can be used to manage rangeland resources.

+Contact Us